 The open-air rooftop offers amazing plane spotting views, as the building sits just under the flight path for the north runways.
 To provide flexibility for future needs, the ground floor of the facility was designed to adapt to alternative uses.

 A parking guidance system that includes dynamic signage displays the number of available spaces throughout the facility.
 A parking space indicator system that uses red and green lights to indicate open spaces, so users can find parking quickly and efficiently.

 An online pre-booking system allows travelers to make a parking reservation in advance at discounted rates.
 Dynamic pricing will adjust based on supply and demand and length of stay.
 In the near future, all LAX parking structures, including those throughout the Central Terminal Area, will feature similar smart technology

 In support of LAX's sustainable goals, 37% of parking spaces were designed with infrastructure for EV charging.
 Five hundred level 2 chargers will be phased in over the first year, and 8 DC fast charges will be available on level 3.
 Other sustainable features include drought tolerant landscaping, energy saving lighting controls and reserved parking for low emitting vehicles and carpools.

-In addition to enhancing the guest experience, ITF-West will also provide a much greater convenience to the more than 55,000 badged employees with the new 26,000 square foot Security Badging Office, which will be accessible using the APM.
-When completed in 2021, the project will provide much needed parking while the other LAMP components finish construction.
-A shuttle will carry travelers to and from the terminals until the APM opens in 2023.
+In addition to enhancing the guest experience, LAX Economy Parking will also provide a much greater convenience to more than 55,000 badged employees with the new 26,000 square foot Security Badging Office, which will be accessible using the APM and is scheduled to open in 2022.

 - Design Architect: Gensler